 Liquid vs. Solid, Bar vs. Pump: Are some soaps cleaner than others?

 We’ve rounded up five pesky soap myths that keep bubbling up.
-Whether bar soap dries out your skin to how easily liquid soap bottles can be recycled, we’re here to cut through the grease and deliver the cold-pressed truth.
+From whether bar soap dries out your skin to how easily liquid soap bottles can be recycled, we’re here to cut through the grease and deliver the cold-pressed truth.

 Myth #1: Bar soap is dirty